Minimax estimation of smooth densities in Wasserstein distance: General smooth densities

 \section{General smooth densities}

-In this section, we give results for general smooth densities (Theorems~\ref{thm:unbounded_lb} and~\ref{thm:unbounded_ub}).
-Our main result is a lower bound showing that the rate of estimation over the class $\besspacep$ is strictly worse than the rate over the class $\bounbesp$ when $L$ is large enough that $\besspacep \not\subseteq \bounbesp$.
-We also give an upper bound when the smoothness parameter $s$ is less than 1, which nearly matches our lower bounds.
+In this section, we give proofs for our theorems applying to general smooth densities (\cref{thm:unbounded_lb,thm:unbounded_ub}).
+Our main results are matching upper and lower bounds showing showing that the rate of estimation over the class $\besspace$ is strictly worse than the rate over the class $\bounbes$ when $L$ is large enough that $\besspace \not\subseteq \bounbes$.